ethersphere/ethswarm-blog-hugo/content/foundation/posts/towards-the-world-computer.the-swarm-network-upgrade-has-started.md

 +++
 banner = "/uploads/incentives-1.png"
-categories = ["Development Updates"] date = 2022-09-22T22:00:00Z
+categories = ["Development updates"] date = 2022-09-22T22:00:00Z
 description = "On 13 September 2022, the Swarm Foundation began the most substantial upgrade to the Swarm network since its mainnet release.
 The upgrade will unfold in several phases and enable node operators to receive rewards for their services to the network. " references_and_footnotes = [] title = "Towards the world computer.
 The Swarm network upgrade has started."

 +++

 **On 13 September 2022**, the Swarm Foundation began **the most substantial upgrade** to the Swarm network since its mainnet release.
 The upgrade will unfold in several phases and enable **node operators to receive rewards** for their services to the network.
 It represents an opportunity for people to offer spare resources (i.e. storage and bandwidth) to the Swarm network and eventually get compensated for it.

 It is **a pivotal moment for the Swarm network** and for the larger Web3 ecosystem, as it creates **new social and economic possibilities**.
 Storage incentives are the foundation on which the next generation of private, secure, decentralised, inclusive and open-source dApps will be built.

 # Four key changes in the network